Probate Q&A Series

 3. How to Avoid an Implied Renunciation Hearing

-4. File all waivers with the clerk at the same time you file your petition, along with the death certificate proof.
+4. File all completed forms with the clerk at the same time you file your application or petition, along with proof of death.

-If the clerk receives all required waivers before or with the petition, the clerk may admit the will to probate or issue letters without setting a hearing date.
-That approach prevents any implied renunciation and speeds up the administration of the estate.
+If the clerk receives all required filings, the clerk may admit the will to probate or issue letters without additional proceedings.
+That approach can help avoid delay and speed up the administration of the estate.

 Key Points to Remember

-• Always file a certified death certificate or approved substitute with your probate petition.
+• File a certified death certificate or other satisfactory evidence of death accepted by the clerk with your probate filing.

-• Collect notarized waivers from all parties before you submit your petition.
+• Collect properly completed forms from all necessary parties before you submit your filing.

-• Filing waivers and death proof together speeds up probate and prevents surprises.
+• Filing required forms and death proof together can speed up probate and prevent surprises.

 Ready to Get Started?